sarpilgaz/yt_twitch_WoN_chatbot/README.md

 This bot automates actions for the Wheel of Names, such as adding users to a wheel, doubling their odds if allowed, loading an existing wheel, and more.

-Currently, the bot operates as a console application for Twitch, where all actions are accessible as Twitch commands with the `!` prefix.
+Currently, the bot operates as a console application for both Twitch and youtube, privilaged commands such as starting and closing the wheel, etc are only available from Twitch chat.
+This is because Twitch API is much more responsive and robust compared to youtube.
+All actions are accessible as commands with the `!` prefix.

 ---

+## Youtube Commands

+### `!wheel`
+- Adds people to the wheel if they are not already present.
+- Can only be run when the wheel is open.

+### `!here`
+- Usable only when doubling is enabled.
+- Doubles the odds for the command user if they are already in the wheel.
+- Users cannot double their odds more than once.

 ## Twitch Commands